ansys/pyoptislang/doc/source/user_guide/functions.rst

 If an optiSLang instance is created with the default parameters, the optiSLang project is located in a temporary directory.
-Therefore, if you want to preserve the project permanently, you should use either the :func:`save_as() <ansys.optislang.core.optislang.Optislang.save_as>` or :func:`save_copy() <ansys.optislang.core.optislang.Optislang.save_copy>` method.
+Therefore, to preserve the project permanently, you should use either the :func:`save_as() <ansys.optislang.core.optislang.Optislang.save_as>` or :func:`save_copy() <ansys.optislang.core.optislang.Optislang.save_copy>` method.

-In order to create a new project or open an existing one, methods :func:`new() <ansys.optislang.core.optislang.Optislang.new>` or :func:`open() <ansys.optislang.core.optislang.Optislang.open>` may be used.
+To create a project or open an existing one, you use the :func:`new() <ansys.optislang.core.optislang.Optislang.new>` or :func:`open() <ansys.optislang.core.optislang.Optislang.open>` methods.
+This code creates a project:

 .. code:: python